GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

 To explore this gap, the thesis is structured by the following research questions:

 RQ1.
-How can wearable health data from different platforms be effectively normalized into a unified format suitable for migraine-focused machine learning applications?
+How can wearable health data from different platforms be effectively normalized into a unified format, thereby establishing a foundational step towards suitability for broader health applications, including migraine-focused machine learning?
 RQ2.
 What are the key requirements and challenges in implementing real-time data normalization for migraine-relevant wearable data in a mobile environment?
 RQ3.
-How effective is the Open mHealth schema as a standardized format for representing migraine-relevant physiological data from diverse wearable devices?
+To what extent can the Open mHealth standard, leveraging its schema design principles for extension, effectively support the normalization of specific migraine-relevant physiological data collected from diverse wearable devices via mobile platforms?

 == 1.4 Motivation